-New Year’s Eve in London is the stuff of legend.
+New Year’s Eve celebrations in London are the stuff of legend.
 Standing shoulder-to-shoulder with countless others on the banks of the River Thames, chanting a countdown to the midnight bongs of Big Ben and being wowed by the fireworks display – it has to be done.
 But maybe only once.

 If, like us, you take offence at being charged a tenner to enter a central London pub that you strolled into the day before just because you can glimpse the sky, then read on.
 We have a few ideas for a London New Year’s Eve party with a difference.

-Nothing says New Year’s Eve in London more than an over-priced drink, an elbow in the ribs and the ‘ooh’ and ‘ahh’ sounds that accompany the legendary fireworks show.
-In 2021, New Year’s Eve fireworks were cancelled due to Covid, and experience tells us that it could happen again.
-But here’s hoping, we can revel in some sort of social activity at the end of this year.
+Nothing says New Year’s Eve in London more than an over-priced drink, an elbow in the ribs and the ‘ooh’ and ‘ahh’ sounds that accompany the legendary fireworks show (as well as the very English ‘tut’ when someone barges ahead in the queue).
+Of all the New Year’s Eve events in London, this is the most spectacular.

 If you want to join the throng in central London, you’ll find vantage points along the banks of the Thames.
 Head for Monument, London Bridge, Embankment or Waterloo stations.
 But be warned that public transport is a nightmare on NYE.
 Our London guide extraordinaire, David describes it as a “crush of humanity” and “truly unbearable.”
 Get the idea?

 David’s advice is to “go against the herd.”
 So these hotspots would be his places to avoid at all costs.
 But if you want to be amongst the pulsating NYE activity, here’s where it’s at: